 Once upon a time there was one week where I was trying to launch an enormous project (Budget Boot Camp), pack and move my entire house, teach at a huge blogging conference, cram in 4 different doctor's appointments for me and my kids, and pack and prepare the entire family to be out of town for 2 weeks to Arizona and Hawaii (more on that soon!)…

 …oh yeah, and Bubba and I were put in charge of our ward adult Valentine's Day party.
 And were given $0 budget.
 And we had no idea how many people were coming.
 And had only a few days to throw it together.

 I was feeling pretty self-conscious about it.
-It's the ward Valentine party!
+This Valentine's Day party is kind of a big deal!
 It needs to be frilly!
 And cute!
 And hand-made!
 And clever!
 And soooo fun!
 And perfect!
 And adorable!
 And the food needs to be amazing!
-And fancy! and and and and…
+And fancy!
+And and and and…

 This is going to suck.
 (Pardon my french-ish.)

 Do you ever get inside your own head like that?

 After freaking out, stressing out, and worrying unnecessarily, I buckled down and got to work.
 I decided a few things:

 Perfectionism is the greatest form of procrastination.
 Sometimes you just need to let go of perfection and Get.
 Shiz.
 DONE.

 I let go of the perfectionist mindset that I was caught in and changed my thought process.
 Here's how a framed my thoughts to help me knock this Valentine's Day Party outta the park… in like 5 minutes!